gk646/magique/README.md

 [![Discord](https://img.shields.io/badge/Discord-%235865F2.svg?&logo=discord&logoColor=white)](https://discord.gg/YAsvnxAmX7)

-STILL IN ALPHA STATE - NOT PUBLICLY RELEASED
+STILL IN BETA STATE - NOT PUBLICLY RELEASED

 `magique` is a beginner-friendly 2D engine for programmers (or those yet to be!).
 It's meant to answer all game development